GoogleChrome/web.dev/src/site/content/en/blog/file-system-access/index.md

 that interact with files on the user's local device, like IDEs, photo and video editors, text editors, and more.
 After a user grants a web app access, this API allows web apps to read or save changes directly to files and folders on the user's device.
-Beyond reading and writing files, the file system access API provides the ability to open a directory and enumerate its contents.
+Beyond reading and writing files, the File System Access API provides the ability to open a directory and enumerate its contents.

 If you've worked with reading and writing files before, much of what I'm about